romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which of the following statements are true regarding managing encrypted secrets in GitHub Actions?
+Q: Which of the following statements are true regarding managing encrypted secrets in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Secrets can be updated but not viewed in plaintext after creation**